Staff

 Tribal Affiliation: Hopi/Mexican

-He serves as Program Evaluator for “The Good Road of Life: Responsible Fatherhood” curriculum funded by the Administration for Native Americans (ANA).
+He serves as Program Evaluator for “The Good Road of Life” curriculum funded by the Administration for Native Americans (ANA).
 He serves as Academic Vice-President at Gonzaga University in Spokane, Washington and is a national and international motivational speaker.

 Tribal Affiliation: Northern Cheyenne